pranay2063/DistributedSystems/Networks/README.md

 HTTP vs TCP -
 1. TCP is layer 4 and HTTP is layer 7 in OSI.
 HTTP uses TCP internally.
 2. https://stackoverflow.com/questions/23157817/http-vs-tcp-ip-send-data-to-a-web-server

+HTTP vs HTTPS
+1. HTTPS uses TLS/SSL for encryption of data (TLS is upgraded version of SSL).
+2. HTTPS basically involves setting up a tunnel/connection (like that in HTTP), validating the certicates and encrypting the data during transfer
+3. How to create HTTPS version of a URL? -
+  - Generate a keystore (say Java keystore)
+  - Create CSR (Certificate Signing Request)
+  - Use this CSR file to create a domain certificate
+  - Chain domain cerificate with root and issuing authority
+  - Upload chained certificate to the keystore
+  - Use this keystore into your web server configuration to validate HTTPS url